 Questions for Your Attorney

-How much money or property does a marital trust have to have?
+- How much money or property should I leave in a marital deduction trust?

 - Can my children challenge a marital trust that I make in favor of my second wife?